 Kruger National Park and Pilanesberg National Park .

-In the southern parts of SA, rains can be expected during the Winter months.
+In the southern parts of SA, rains can be expected any time of the year, but mostly during the Winter months.

 South Africa is the ideal holiday destination of the world, and can be visited right through the year.

 South Africa is THE place on earth where the earliest skeleton bones of Ape men have been found, in the Cradle of Humankind, which is one of SA's eight World Heritage Sites.
 Homo Sapiens is said to have evolved from these early southern African inhabitants, Australopithecus africanus of more than 3 million years ago.
 The well known hominid skull of 'Mrs Ples' (Plesianthropus - 'almost human') - upright walking - were dug from the Sterkfontein Caves in 1947 by Dr Robert Broom, and can be seen in the (Transvaal Museum) Museum of Natural History in Pretoria.
 Dr Ron Clarke and colleagues have in recent years discovered a complete skeleton in the same caves.
 Tracks of early Man found recently near Langebaan in the Cape are estimated at 117 000 years old. ("Eve's foot prints")

 Some 2 700 million years ago, the meteor impact sites of Vredefort Dome and Tshwaing Crater uplifted the horizontal strata plates containing gold and platinum, chromium, nickel, copper, palladium, and many other minerals, to form the east-west mountain ranges around Johannesburg and Pretoria and expose the rich layers, for enormous productive exploration and mining in the area.